achuajays/ai-roadmap/readme.md

-# OpenAI RoadMap Recommender Chatbot
+# GROQ RoadMap Recommender Chatbot
 This is a Streamlit application that utilizes the OpenAI API to generate responses based on user prompts using the GPT-3.5 model.

 ## Installation